orafaelmiguel/WindowsX/README.md

-# Windows 10 Tweak Tool
+# Windows 10 Gaming and Performance Optimizer

 This project aims to automate the configuration and optimization of Windows 10 for maximum FPS and gaming performance using shell scripts.